Hold the Dark: Plot

-Core and Marium theorize that Medora went to the springs and resolve to find her before Vernon does.
-Core and Marium fly out in a small bush plane and search the terrain north of Keelut.
-After spotting the springs and landing nearby, they hike into the forest where Vernon kills Marium with an arrow through the neck.
-Core races to the springs, and warns Medora her husband is coming.
+Core finds Medora at the hot springs and warns her her husband is coming.
 Before they can flee, Vernon shoots Core in the chest with an arrow.
 Vernon strangles Medora until she pushes the mask off his face and he releases her.
-They embrace as Core falls unconscious.

-After Core awakens, Vernon removes the arrow and leaves with Medora.
-Core crawls outside the cave, encountering a pack of wolves, and is rescued by a father and son.
-Vernon and Medora dig up Bailey's grave, and pull the coffin behind them as they trek through the snow.
-Core wakes up in the hospital with his daughter Amy at his bedside.
+Vernon and Medora leave, dig up Bailey's grave, and pull the coffin behind them as they trek through the snow.
+Core is rescued and wakes up in the hospital with his daughter Amy at his bedside.